chefdarek/chefdarek.github.io/aboutme.md

 **In the future I am seeking opportunities in:**

 - Computer Vision and Machine Perception
 - Novel approaches in Machine Learning and Design for Autonomous General Inquisition and Abstraction Agents

-- Integrating Machine Learning in to the Global Food Chain ecosystem to reduce waste and ecological impact
+- Integrating Machine Learning in to the Global Food Chain to reduce waste and ecological impact

-- Exploring Augmented Reality applications to bridge to the digital and biological worlds
+- Large Scale Augmented Reality Events

 ### Learn More: